captain-porcelain/sidenotes/README.md

 - Generating table of contents containing dependencies and namespaces
 - One html file per namespace showing code and comments side by side
 - Support for markdown in comments
+- Disabling / Enabling adding comments to the documentation with @SidenotesDisable and @SidenotesEnable inside comments

 ## Differences to Marginalia